Micronesia Travel Guide

 Light suits or shirts with ties or summer dresses are usually sufficient.
 Appointments and business cards are common.
 Business trips are best placed between May and October.

-Business hours: Mon-Fri 8 a.m. to 5 p.m.
+Mon-Fri 8 a.m. to 5 p.m.

 Authorities: Mon-Fri 8 a.m. to 12 p.m. and 1 p.m. to 5 p.m.